ysrael182/codiv-19/README.md

 ## Folders

 - nodeJs (see the readme nodejs/README.md)
-- react (see the readme react/README.md)
+- react-codiv (see the readme react-codiv/README.md)